daormar/debasher/doc/design_doc_resident.md

   the `Supervisor.run()` hang goes away by construction.
 Tests to rewrite: the six on the reopen hook, `test_real_reader_reopens_after_eof_and_receives_a_relaunched_writer`, `test_reader_thread_exits_on_fifo_eof`, and those that close a test-side end to finish a reader.
-- Not covered: both endpoints of a channel dying together (the ghost ends die with their processes, so the unread messages are destroyed; a third process holding the FIFO would keep them, checked, not adopted, see the Contract's limits and Future work).
+- Not covered: both endpoints of a channel dying together, before either has reopened the FIFO (the ghost ends die with their processes, so the unread messages are destroyed; a third process holding the FIFO would keep them, checked, not adopted, see the Contract's limits and Future work).
+- **The FIFOs are opened first thing in the recovery (decided and done on 2026-09-21).** A relaunched node used to open its FIFOs in `start_threads()`, after restoring its checkpoint and replaying its input log, so the time it spent recovering lay inside the window in which the crash of a neighbor could destroy what the neighbor had sent it.
+Measured with a real `debasher_exec` run of a source and a sink whose replay took 6 s (the sink killed after 60 messages, the source sending 50 more and killed 2 s into the sink's replay): the sink received 0 of the 50 (three runs), and all 50 when the source was left alone.
+Now `run()` opens the FIFOs before anything else (`_open_fifos()`, which `start_threads()` still calls for the ports that are not open yet, so a node driven without `run()` is unchanged), and the same run delivers 50 of 50 (three runs).
+Seven new tests in the words of the guarantee (what a writer sent to a relaunched reader, and what a relaunched writer had in its FIFO, survives the crash of the neighbor while the node restores its checkpoint, initializes and replays, and starting the threads does not open again what is already open), checked against eight mutants (no early open, opened after the restore, after `initialize_runtime`, after the replay, opened again by `start_threads()`, only the input FIFOs early, only the output FIFOs early, and `start_threads()` no longer opening what is not open; the last one is killed by a hang, since a writer thread then dies).
+  What remains of the window is the time to notice the crash (`HEARTBEAT_CHECK_INTERVAL_SECS` when the process is gone) and to start the new process.
 - Implemented in step 2 of the order in point 3, and checked with a real `debasher_exec` run of a numbered message source, a consumer that logs what it receives and a `Supervisor`, twice: `kill -9` of the writer node's process group and, later, of the reader node's.
 The `Supervisor` relaunched each one, the other